saguileran/MD-SCPI/Reports/README.md

 **LiBELa**

-- Prepare several input files for the Mc simulations and change the random seed.
-10 samples are ok with 30M of steps
+- Prepare several input files for the Mc simulations and change the random seed, 10 samples are ok with 30M of steps
 - Adapt the run_mc.sh script to execute several MC simulations for the MR-AS4 system, varying the random seed and temperature (300, 600, 1200, 2400, 4800, 9600)
 - Improve ligand.inp file to generate a properly aceptance rate (0.3 - 0.5), it depends of the allowed translation parameters (related to translation, rotation and molecules coupling).
 The default values are: